PM-Notes/How-To-Github/README.md

 ## How to Access & Manage Git Repositories

 There are 3 ways to access Git when collaborating, creating or managing files and repositories.
-All 3 do a similar thing.
-Generally speaking you will need to go to the website to create the repository, then usually use the comman line to manage the repository and files.
-Becoming familiar with the Command Line and Browser is essential.
-The app is not.

 * Via command line
 * Via a browser at [github.com](https://github.com)
 * Via the [PC/MAC app](https://desktop.github.com/)

+All 3 do a similar thing.
+Generally speaking you will use a comnination of the CLI and webUI.
+You will need to go to the website to create the repository and obtain its unique URL, then usually will use the comman line to manage the repository and files.
+Becoming familiar with the Command Line and Browser is essential, the app is not.

 ##